smikodanic/blue-router/README.md

 br(context).notfound().then(require('./cli/notfound.js')).catch(errLog); //put this after all when() methods

-//will be executed on each URI br(context).do().then(require('./cli/do.js')).catch(errLog);
+//always will be executed on each URI br(context).do().then(require('./cli/do.js')).catch(errLog);
 ```